tatsuma-sato/nodejs-blog-app/README.md

-# MERS stack blog app
+jsNode.sj blog app

 ## Description

-This is a MERN stack blog app WITHOUT authentication using MongoDB, Express, EJS, and Node.js You can create, edit, delete, update a blog post which means this is a CRUD app
+This is Node.js blog app using MongoDB, Express, EJS, and Node.js You can create, edit, delete, update a blog post which means this is a CRUD app

 ## API